 3. Study Indigenous art and culture

 Native and Indigenous communities have a huge impact on culture and the arts—their works span a wide range of media, including storytelling, wood and stone carving, painting, beadwork, song, dance, and more.
-For many historically underrepresented communities, art and culture are often their only living artifacts and features of their history, as many were only able to use art to preserve their culture and pass on cultural traditions.
+For many historically underrepresented communities, art and culture are often the only living artifacts and features of their history, as many were only able to use art to preserve their culture and pass on cultural traditions.
 Indigenous communities value connectedness with their past.
 They cultivate strong family bonds, oneness with nature, and the wisdom of elders.
-Many of these values are embedded in their arts.
-Kay WalkingStick is a Cherokee artist who’s known for incorporating elements into her paintings of landscapes that are distinctly Native American.
+Many Native values are embedded in their art; for example, Kay WalkingStick is a Cherokee artist who’s known for incorporating elements into her paintings of landscapes that are distinctly Native American.

 You could also consider starting a book club featuring Native authors and storytellers.
-A great place to start is with Reader’s Digest’s list of 20 Best Books by Native American Authors to Read Right Now.
+A great place to start is with First Nations Development Institute's list of essential reading for anyone interested in the Native American experience.
 If your school has an art show or museum on campus, advocate for the featuring of Indigenous art or sculptures during Native Heritage Month.
 If you’re taking a social sciences course, consider advocating for the inclusion of textbooks by Indigenous authors in your classroom.

-Related: Native American Heroes of History: 4 Inspiring Individuals
+Related: Learn about four more inspiring Native American Heroes of History

 4. Donate to and buy from Native- and Indigenous-owned businesses